AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/getting-started-rtp-/rtp-tag-implementation/deploy-the-rtp-javascript.md

    >
    >Copy the RTP JavaScript tag and paste it as the first script in the header of your pages - between the <head> </head> tags.
 See more detailed [implementation instructions here](http://docs.marketo.com/display/docs/rtp+tag+implementation) [.](http://pages2.marketo.com/rtp-implementation.html)

    Make sure the tag appears on all pages including landing pages and sub-domains.
-Check this&nbsp;by right-clicking on your&nbsp;website’s&nbsp;page.
+Check this by right-clicking on your website’s page.
 Go to View Page Source in a web browser.
 Search: ‘RTP’.

    5. Tag toggle set to ON.